itenium-be/blog-posts/design/2019-06-18-robocode-installation.md

 - Add a new Java Class with Superclass: `robocode.Robot`.

 Be sure your final robot is [packaged](http://robowiki.net/wiki/Robocode/Package_Robot)!
-A `*` appears ingame next to a robot's name if it is a development version.
+A `*` appears in-game next to a robot's name if it is a development version.

 #### Robocode UI